mel-splunk/built-in-dashboards/README.md

 Using this repo you can `terraform apply` yourself a full copy of all the dashboards as a sort of staging environment.
 This will, of course, not replace the actual built-in content of SignalFx.
 That process is internal to SignalFx.

 You'll need to provide the var `sfx_token` to use this.
-I recommend using a `terraform.tfvars` file, which is already in the `.gitignore`, for frequent users.
+I recommend using a `terraform.tfvars` file, which is already in the `.gitignore` for frequent users.

 # Importer